WellRedPandit/smehotron/docs/getting-started.md

 ### Expected result

-Upon successful completion of the `sbt dist` command, a directory called `dist` that contains all required software is created.
-It has the following structure:
+Upon successful completion of the `sbt dist` command, a directory `smehotron-1.0.8` and a zip file `smehotron-1.0.8.zip` (`1.0.8` is an example version, naturally) that contain all required software are created.
+They have the following structure:

 ```
-dist/
+smehotron-1.0.8/
 ├── saxon
 │   ├── resolver.jar
 │   └── saxon.he.9.7.0.7.jar